MikeHughesKent/holosnake/README.md

 As this is an example image for inline holography, open the 'Off Axis Holography' menu on the left hand side and then ensure that 'Off Axis Demodulation' is toggled off.

-Go to the Settings Menu, and enter a wavelength of 0.63 microns and a pixel size of 1 micron.
+Go to the 'Settings' Menu, and enter a wavelength of 0.63 microns and a pixel size of 1 micron.
 Drag the slider on the right hand side to adjust the focus.
 The paramecium should be in focus at approximately 12900 microns.

 To load the background, go to 'Settings' and click 'Load Background' and select ``inline_example_back.tif``.
 Subtraction of the background image is toggled using the 'Background (Inline)' option at the top of the Settings panel.
 The same background image can be used to normalise (flat-field) the hologram by toggling 'Normalise'.
 Toggle 'Invert' to invert the image.